 There are three variables, but let’s focus on the first: spend less than you earn.
 On its own, that’s powerful advice and, if followed, will eventually lead you to a position of wealth.
 But when you combine all of the variables and allow them to work together, that’s like throwing gasoline on a fire – that’s how to Get Rich Quick’ish!

-Don’t just spend less than you earn – invest your money!
-Don’t just pay off a debt – increase your savings rate with that freed up cash.
+Don’t just spend less than you earn – invest your extra money!
+When you pay off a debt – increase your savings rate with that freed up cash.
 Don’t take on debt just because you can afford to make a monthly payment – debt is the great wealth killer and you should avoid it if you want to make significant progress on your financial journey.

 SO HOW DO I GET RICH QUICK?